Crime Victim Rights Fund/Criminal Assessment Instruction

 AUTHORITY: MCL 780.901 et seq., MCL 18.353 et seq.

-This instruction is intended to explain those activities required and monitored by the Department of Community Health, Crime Victim Services Commission with reference to collection of criminal assessments.
+This instruction is intended to explain those activities required and monitored by the Department of Health and Human Services, Crime Victim Services Commission with reference to collection of criminal assessments.

 Convictions and Assessment Orders